dr-leo/pandaSDMX/doc/overview.rst

 A concept describes the set of permissible dimension values.
 This can be done in various ways depending on the intended data type.
 Finite value sets (such as country codes, currencies, a data quality classification etc.) are described by reference to :index:`code lists`.
-Infinite value sets are described by :index:`facets` which is simply a way to express that a dimension may have int, float or time-stamp values, to name but a few.
+Infinite value sets are described by :index:`facets` which is simply a way to express that a dimension may have int, float or time-stamp values.
 A set of concepts referred to in the dimension descriptors of a data structure definition is called :index:`concept scheme`.

 The set of allowed observation values such as the unemployment rate measured in per cent is defined by a special dimension called :index:`MeasureDimension`.